sapegin/washingcode-book/manuscript/Avoid_mutation.md

 expect(console.log.mock.calls).toEqual([[1], [2], [3]])
 -->

-The problem here is that the `.sort()` array method mutates the array we’re passing into our function, likely not what we’d expect when calling a function named `printSortedArray`.
+The problem here is that the `sort()` array method mutates the array we’re passing into our function, likely not what we’d expect when calling a function named `printSortedArray()`.

 Some of the problems with mutation: